 What does all of this mean in the context of air sealing?
-Basically, the relative size of gaps at the top and bottom of the envelope isn't the only reason to seal your attic and crawl space first.
+The relative size of gaps at the top and bottom of the envelope isn’t the only reason to seal your attic and crawl space first.
 The fact that more air enters and escapes from those areas anyway means they should be your top priority when pursuing energy improvements.

 When it comes to home performance, here’s how to proceed

 To confirm whether your attic and crawl space are the biggest sources of air leakage – and they almost always are! – you should really invest in a home assessment from a Building Performance Institute-certified professional.
 The assessment will also reveal other major air sealing opportunities that are unique to your home.